Nonlinear filtering based on density approximation and deep BSDE prediction: Numerical results

 \subsubsection{Bistable process}

 The second example concerns an SDE with nonlinear drift given by $\mu(x) = \frac{2}{5}(5x - x^3)$.
+Here, condition~\eqref{eq: condition smooth} is not satisfied due to the cubic drift, and no theoretical convergence guarantee is available.
 The drift corresponds to the gradient of a double-well potential, leading to a bimodal invariant distribution for $S_t$ as $t \to \infty$.
-The dynamics \eqref{introduction eq: state} of $S$, initialized from $p_0$, tend to drive the state $S$ toward the two stable modes of the potential landscape.
+The dynamics \eqref{introduction eq: state} of $S$, initialized from $\pi_0$, tend to drive the state $S$ toward the two stable modes of the potential landscape.
 In this nonlinear setting, no closed-form solution is available for the coupled system \eqref{eq: global Fokker--Planck with update}--\eqref{eq: FP-update}.
-As a result, we employ a particle filter to compute a reference solution; implementation details are provided in Appendix~\ref{appendix: implementation details}.
+As a result, we employ a particle filter to compute a reference solution; implementation details are provided in Appendix~\ref{Appendix: implementation details}.
 In Figure~\ref{fig: bistable over time}, we present the error measures $e_k$ and $E_k$ at each observation time $t_k$, for $k = 1, \dots, K$, across seven discretizations with $N = 2^j$, $j = 0, \dots, 6$.
 Similar to the linear case, the error decreases uniformly as $N$ increases.
 Moreover, for the finest discretizations ($N = 32$ and $N = 64$), the error appears to stabilize over time.

 In Figure~\ref{fig: bistable conv plot}, we examine the convergence behavior at the final time $t_K$.
-Both the final-time error $e_K$ and the accumulated a posteriori term $E = \sum_{k=1}^K E_k$ are plotted against a reference slope of $N^{-\frac{1}{2}}$ on a logarithmic scale.
-The error $e_K$ exhibits the expected convergence rate for all but the finest discretization.
-In contrast, the a posteriori term $E$ follows the anticipated order $\frac{1}{2}$ decay up to $N = 16$, after which the convergence stagnates.
+Both the final-time error $e_K$ and the accumulated \emph{a posteriori} term $E = \sum_{k=1}^K E_k$ are plotted against a reference slope of $N^{-\frac{1}{2}}$ on a logarithmic scale.
+The error $e_K$ exhibits an order $\frac{1}{2}$ convergence rate for all but the finest discretization.
+In contrast, the \emph{a posteriori} term $E$ follows an order $\frac{1}{2}$ decay up to $N = 16$, after which the convergence stagnates.
 This behavior aligns with the theoretical structure of the error bound in \eqref{main theorem eq: error bound}: once $E$ ceases to decrease, the total error $e_K$ likewise plateaus, reflecting its dependence on $E$ as one of the dominant terms.
+We emphasize, however, that the coefficients in this example do not satisfy the assumptions of Theorem~\ref{main theorem: error bound}.